|

 Yarrow's Volunteer Fire Department

-Corny Funk, Dave Klassen, Dave Giesbrecht, Jim Braun, Menno Unger, John Braun, Henry Funk, Dave Martens, Henry (Ziegen) Neufeldt, John Kehler
+Corny Funk, Dave Klassen, Dave Giesbrecht, Jim Braun, Menno Unger, Ben Braun, Henry Funk, Dave Martens, Henry (Ziegen) Neufeldt, John Kehler

 Photograph Courtesy of Dennis Martens